fleetdm/fleet/handbook/product/README.md

   yourself in the shoes of a user while drafting changes.
 Place these drafts in the appropriate Figma page in Fleet EE (scratchpad, dev-ready).

-* While drafting, reach out to sales, customer success, and marketing for a new perspective.
+* While drafting, reach out to sales, customer success, and marketing for a business perspective.

 * While drafting, engage engineering to gain insight into technical costs and feasibility.

 ### Review

-* Move the issue into the "Ready for review" column.
-Schedule a design review to review the design.
+* Schedule a design review to review the draft.
 * During the product huddle meeting, record and address any feedback on the draft.

+### Deliver

+Once the draft has been approved:
+* move it to the "Designed" column in the Backlog board
+* make sure that the issue is updated with the latest information on the work to be done, such as link to the correct page in the Fleet EE (scratchpad) Figma and most recent requirements.

 > As drafting occurs, inevitably, the requirements will change.
 The main description of the issue should be the single source of truth for the problem to be solved and the required outcome.
 The product manager is responsible for keeping the main description of the issue up-to-date.
 Comments and other items can and should be kept in the issue for historical record-keeping.

-### Deliver

-* Once your work is complete and all feedback is addressed, make sure that the issue is updated with a link to the correct page in the Fleet EE (scratchpad) Figma.
-This page is where the design specifications live.

-* Add the issue to the 🏛 Architect column in [the 🛸 Product project](https://github.com/orgs/fleetdm/projects/27).
-This way, an architect on the engineering team knows that the issue is ready for engineering specifications and, later, engineering estimation.

 #### Priority drafting